DHS may require US citizens be photographed at airports

 DALLAS (AP) — Federal officials are considering requiring that all travelers — including American citizens — be photographed as they enter or leave the country as part of an identification system using facial-recognition technology.

-The Department of Homeland Security said in a recent filing that it expects to publish a proposed rule next July.
+The Department of Homeland Security says it expects to publish a proposed rule next July.
+Officials did not respond to requests for more details.

 Critics are already raising objections.

-Sen. Edward Markey, D-Mass., said Tuesday he will introduce legislation to block the plan and prohibit American citizens from being forced to provide facial-recognition information.
-He says a recent data breach at Customs and Border Protection shows that Homeland Security can’t be trusted with the information.
+Sen. Edward Markey, D-Mass., said Tuesday he will introduce legislation to block the plan and prohibit U.S. citizens from being forced to provide facial-recognition information.
+He said a recent data breach at Customs and Border Protection shows that Homeland Security can’t be trusted with the information.

-Facial recognition is being tested by several airlines at a handful of U.S. airports.
-American citizens are allowed to opt out of being photographed.
+Facial recognition is being tested by several airlines at a number of U.S. airports.
+American citizens are allowed to opt out of being photographed, although a 2017 audit by a federal watchdog agency found that few U.S. travelers exercised that right — barely more than one per flight.

+Federal law requires Homeland Security to put into place a system to use biometrics to confirm the identity of international travelers.
+Government officials have made no secret of their desire to expand the use of biometrics, which they say could identify potential terrorists and prevent fraudulent use of travel documents.

+Homeland Security announced the possibility of expanding biometrics to U.S. citizens in a recent, brief filing.
+A spokesman for U.S. Customs and Border Protection, part of Homeland Security, said there would be a chance for the public to comment on any change in regulations.